jbranchaud/snake_case/README.md

 # snake_case

+### Week 5: Valid Sudoku

+A Sudoku puzzle is a 9x9 grid of numbers from 1 to 9 such that each row, column, and 3x3 box contain exactly those numbers, no duplicates.
+Write an algorithm that can check if a solution to a sudoku puzzle is a valid one.

 ### Week 4: From One End to the Other

 Find the smallest possible (positive) integer that ends in a six such that